azsk/AzTS-docs/Control coverage/Feature/SubscriptionCore.md

 - **Azure Portal**

 	 You need to remove any management certificates that are not required.
-Please follow these steps: (a) Logon to https://portal.azure.com/ (b) Navigate to Subscriptions (c) Select the subscription (d) Go to Settings tab  --> Management Certificates tab --> Delete unwanted management certificates.
+Please follow these steps: <br />(a) Logon to https://portal.azure.com/ <br />(b) Navigate to Subscriptions <br />(c) Select the subscription <br />(d) Go to Settings tab  --> Management Certificates tab --> Delete unwanted management certificates.

 ### Azure Policy or ARM API used for evaluation